-The assigned ES will contact the client personally to set up an intake interview, via phone or email that was provided by the referral source.
+The assigned ES contacts the client personally to set up an intake interview.
 The client must respond to this contact within 7 days in order to remain eligible for services.
-If the client has not made contact with the ES, letter will be sent to the client allowing an additional 14 days for possible contact.
+If the client has not made contact with the ES, a letter will be sent to the client allowing an additional 14 days for possible contact.
 If the client has still not made contact with the ES, a final letter will be sent to the client and the funding source stating that the client's name has been removed from the waitlist.
 If there are extenuating circumstances that prevent the client from making contact with the ES, such as hospitalization or vacations, the situation will be reviewed by the AD to determine a satisfactory outcome for both parties involved.
 Also, if the client makes contact with the ES after the letter's specified date, but within a reasonable timeframe, the client will be placed at the end of the waitlist as opposed to being removed from it.